Build your skills and experience

-Find out about the many Clubs and Societies you can join at the Students' Union.
+Find out about the many Societies you can join at the Students' Union: Find a Society

-If the club you want to join doesn't exist you can start your own club.
+If the society you want to join doesn't exist you can Start a Society.

-The Union offers training for students to help them in running their club or society.
+The Union offers training for students to help them in running their society.